-After arriving, enjoy a greeting by the community and spend the afternoon and early evening on wildlife and birding treks seeking the critically endangered Giant and White Shouldered Ibis, as well as a remarkable variety of woodpeckers, owls, eagles, butterflies and some very rare mammals – including Muntjac.
-For those interested, there are some remarkable night trips to see a range of owls.
+After arriving you will be greeted by the community and will spend the afternoon and early evening on wildlife and birding treks around this critical environment seeking the critically endangered Giant and White Shouldered Ibis, as well as a remarkable variety of woodpeckers, owls, eagles, butterflies and some very rare mammals – including Muntjac.
+For those interested there are some remarkable night trips to see a range of owls.

 Dinner tonight is home cooked by the community in the open ‘restaurant’, before sleeping in simple but comfortable twin, ensuite lodge rooms with mosquito nets, fans, western bathrooms and hot water.

-For those who’d prefer to not leave so early, there is also an excellent hidden site where it’s possible to quietly sit and watch a wide variety of forest birds and small mammals come into feed.
+For clients who would not prefer such an early start there is an excellent hide on site where you can quietly sit and watch a wide variety of forest birds and small mammals come into feed.

-Walking with the local guide provides excellent insight into the community life – checking fishing traps, learning about rubber tapping or rice production.
-There is also the opportunity to take boats onto the baray, cycle forest tracks or to visit the nearby village or community forest and at certain times of the year to be involved with community activities such as rice harvesting or planting.
+Walking with the local guide gives an insight into the community life – checking fishing traps, learning about rubber tapping or rice production.
+There is also the opportunity to take boats onto the Baray, cycle forest tracks, or to visit the nearby village or community forest and at certain times of the year to be involved with community activities such as rice harvesting or planting.

 Overnight in Prey Veng.

-As the best time for wildlife viewing is early morning, depart for an early wildlife and nature walk around the Baray at 5.30am.
+Again, as the best time for wildlife viewing is early morning, depart for early wildlife and nature walk around the Baray at 5.30am.
 Or clients can choose to relax and just watch the morning develop from the platform.

-Breakfast will be on return from the morning walk before leaving at around 10:00 for a short transfer to Koh Ker.
+Breakfast will be on return from the morning walk before leaving at around 10am for the short transfer to Koh Ker.

-Koh Ker is a stunning, unique pyramidal temple built in 931AD, strikingly reminiscent of the structures built by the Central American Maya.
+Koh Ker is a stunning and unique pyramidal temple built in 931AD, strikingly reminiscent of the structures built by the Central American Maya.
 Not only is the appearance unique but also the history, as this was the location that became the capital of the Khmer Empire away from the Angkor area for the only time in an otherwise uninterrupted 500 years